Skip to main content

 Esophageal strictures can be caused by various factors, including chronic acid reflux, or GERD, inflammation from other conditions like eosinophilic esophagitis, scarring from surgery or radiation therapy.
 The presence of a foreign object in the esophagus can also cause an esophageal stricture to form.

-Symptoms of an esophageal stricture can include:
+Common symptoms of esophageal strictures can include:

 • Difficulty swallowing, also known as pysphagia